17 Top-Rated Attractions & Places to Visit in Corsica

 Some of Corsica's dreamiest sandy beaches are around Porto Vecchio, which has become a busy summertime resort.
 These beaches are prized for their expansive sandy shorelines, gentle waves, and unspoiled scenery.

-Slightly farther away and less crowded is the Plage de Rondinara, an absolutely gorgeous sandy beach on the Rondinara Bay.
-The crystal-clear waters at Rondinara Beach have an almost tropical quality.
+Slightly farther away, the less-crowded Plage de Rondinara is halfway between Porto Vecchio and Bonifacio.
+This gorgeous sandy beach nestles along Rondinara Bay.
+The crystal-clear aquamarine waters at Rondinara Beach have an almost tropical quality.

-The old port town of Porto Vecchio is also worth visiting to see its impressive ancient citadel.
+The citadel of Porto Vecchio is also worth visiting.
 In the 16th century, the Genoese built this impregnable citadel with sturdy fortifications that remain intact.
-Within the citadel are many atmospheric narrow alleyways, covered passageways, and quiet squares.
+Enclosed within the citadel is a little world of atmospheric narrow alleyways, covered passageways, and quiet squares.
 Many restaurants and shops are found around the Place de la République.

 Piana